stolostron/cluster-backup-operator/README.md

 ## Design

-The operator defines the `BackupSchedule.cluster.open-cluster-management.io` resource, used to setup acm backup schedules, and `Restore.cluster.open-cluster-management.io` resource, used to process and restore these backups.
+The operator defines the `BackupSchedule.cluster.open-cluster-management.io` resource, used to setup Red Hat Advanced Cluster Management for Kubernetes backup schedules, and `Restore.cluster.open-cluster-management.io` resource, used to process and restore these backups.
-The operator creates corresponding Velero or DataProtectionApplication resources depending what version of the operator is used and sets the options needed to backup remote clusters and any other hub resources that needs to be restored.
+The operator sets the options needed to backup remote clusters identity and any other hub resources that needs to be restored.

 ![Cluster Backup Controller Dataflow](images/cluster-backup-controller-dataflow.png)

 ## What is backed up

-The Cluster Back up and Restore Operator solution provides backup and restore support for all ACM hub resources: managed clusters, applications, policies, bare metal assets.
+The Cluster Back up and Restore Operator solution provides backup and restore support for all Red Hat Advanced Cluster Management for Kubernetes hub resources like managed clusters, applications, policies, bare metal assets.
-It  provides support for backing up any third party resources extending the basic ACM installation.
+It  provides support for backing up any third party resources extending the basic hub installation.
-With this backup solution, you can define a cron based backup schedule that runs at specified time intervals and continuously backup the latest version of the Hub content.
+With this backup solution, you can define a cron based backup schedule which runs at specified time intervals and continuously backs up the latest version of the hub content.
+When the hub needs to be replaced or in a disaster scenario when the hub goes down, a new hub can be deployed and backed up data moved to the new hub, so that the new hub replaces the old one.

 The steps below show how the Cluster Back up and Restore Operator finds the resources to be backed up.
-With this approach the backup up includes all CRDs installed on the ACM Hub, including any extensions to the ACM solution using third parties components.
+With this approach the backup includes all CRDs installed on the hub, including any extensions using third parties components.
 1. Exclude all resources in the MultiClusterHub namespace.
-This is to avoid backing up installation resources which are linked to the current Hub configuration that should not be backed up.
+This is to avoid backing up installation resources which are linked to the current Hub identity and should not be backed up.
 2. Backup all CRDs with an api version suffixed by `.open-cluster-management.io`.
-This will cover all ACM resources.
+This will cover all Advanced Cluster Management resources.
 3. Additionally, backup all CRDs from these api groups: `argoproj.io`,`app.k8s.io`,`core.observatorium.io`,`hive.openshift.io`
 4. Exclude ACM CRDs from the following api groups: `clustermanagementaddon`, `observabilityaddon`, `applicationmanager`,`certpolicycontroller`,`iampolicycontroller`,`policycontroller`,`searchcollector`,`workmanager`,`backupschedule`,`restore`,`clusterclaim.cluster.open-cluster-management.io`
-5. Backup secrets and configmaps with one of the following label annotations.
-Any secret or configmap setting at least one of these labels is being backed up :
+5. Backup secrets and configmaps with one of the following label annotations:
 `cluster.open-cluster-management.io/type`, `hive.openshift.io/secret-type`, `cluster.open-cluster-management.io/backup`
 6. Use this label annotation for any other resources that should be backed up and are not included in the above criteria: `cluster.open-cluster-management.io/backup`
 7. Resources picked up by the above rules that should not be backed up, can be explicitly excluded when setting this label annotation: `velero.io/exclude-from-backup=true`